The Momentum Formula: Stop the Revenue Leaks Stalling $10K–$20K Operators at $12K

 Each move builds on the last with real numbers and examples.

-Most founders don’t realize how much energy they’re bleeding until they actually map it.
+Most founders don’t realize how much energy they’re bleeding until they sit down and map it.

-An agency owner I worked with had 87 tabs.
-We closed them all.
-He couldn’t remember what 80 of them were even for.
-He joked that his browser had more windows than his house.
+An agency owner I worked with had 87 tabs open at once.
+We closed them all, and he couldn’t remember what 80 of them were even for, joking that his browser had more windows than his house.

-That’s what leaks do.
-They create noise.
-Background static that makes everything harder.
+That’s what leaks do: they create constant background noise that makes every task harder.

 How many unfinished tasks are sitting in your head waiting for closure?

-The Completion Audit: Cut to 3, Finish Fast
+The Completion Audit: Cut 10–15 Open Projects Down to 3 Revenue Drivers

 Here’s how to identify which projects actually matter and kill the rest.